SQLMessenger User Manual

 Informix

-In DataSource Manager, you can add new data source, modify, disable, or delete existing ones that have already been configured.
+In DataSource Manager, you can add a new data source, modify, disable, or delete existing ones.

 In this dialog box: